indrayam/unicode-deep-dive/README.md

         - Available for character assignment by parties outside the ISO and the Unicode Consortium.
 Not standardized.
           Planes 1-16 are called supplementary planes or **astral planes.**
 - Characters whose code points are greater than U+FFFF are called *Supplementary characters*.
 Those code points are called *Supplementary Code Points*.
+The supplementary characters are encoded as consecutive pairs of code units.
+Each of the values in such an encoding pair falls into a range of 2048 unused values of the basic multilingual plane, called the **surrogates area** (see below). *This is rather clever, because you can immediately tell whether a code unit encodes a single character or it is the first or second part of a supplementary character.*
-In other words, a *Supplementary Character* is a character located beyond the ** BMP**, and a "surrogate" is a UTF-16 code value.
-For UTF-16, a "surrogate pair" is required to represent a single supplementary character.
+- For UTF-16, a "surrogate pair" is required to represent a single supplementary character.
 The first **(high) surrogate** is a 16-bit code value in the range U+D800 to U+DBFF.
 The second **(low) surrogate** is a 16-bit code value in the range U+DC00 to U+DFFF.
 Using the surrogate mechanism, UTF-16 can support all 1,114,112 potential Unicode characters.
 - The Java platform uses the UTF-16 representation in char arrays and in the String and StringBuffer classes:

 ```